shangqilu/shangqilu.github.io/_pages/about.md

 ### Supervision

 I am looking for PhD students and Research Assistants.
-Interested Applicants may contact me through email (including a detailed transcript and a CV).
+Please send me your CV and detailed transcript if you are interested.

 ### Publications